Highgate’s pro-active pastoral care underpins all of our activities: pupil wellbeing is at the heart of all our thinking.

 A director of wellbeing to ensure pupils are supported –TES Judge 2018

 When you move into Year 9, you are placed into one of our 12 houses.
 You join a tutor group of around 16 pupils from different Year 8 forms.
 As well as form tutors for each year group, every house has a Head of House, whose job it is to keep an eye on how you are doing in and out of lessons, and to liaise with your teachers and parents/carers.
-If you have any concerns about how things are going, whether academically or otherwise, your Head of House is on hand to help.

 For many, your house and your friends will help form some of your happiest memories of Highgate but you will still have plenty of opportunities to mix with pupils from different houses.